prof-tallman/codepuzzles/README.md

 # codepuzzles
-A fun collection of puzzles to challenge coders
+A fun selection of puzzles to challenge new coders.
+Many of these projects are assigned to my undergraduate students.